1. About us

 1.2.
 We are registered with the Information Commissioner's Office in the United Kingdom under registration reference ZA217704.

 3.1.
-We may update this policy from time to time by publishing a new version on our site.
+We may update this document by publishing a new version here.
 Please check this page from time to time to ensure you are happy with any changes.

 4. How we use your personal data

 4.1.
 In this section 4 we have set out:

 a) the general categories of personal data that we may process;